teknologi-umum/blog/content/setup-ubuntu-linux-for-laravel-developer.md

 ---
 title: Setup Ubuntu Linux for Laravel & Go Developer
-desc: Linux is 🤝, so i made this one with 🧑🏾‍💻.
+desc: Linux is 🤝, so I made this one with 🧑🏾‍💻.
 author: Wahidin Aji
 github: WahidinAji
 twitter: a17wahidin